Posted on April 4th, 2019 by Zane Cagle

-The bottom line is that head-on collisions are the most dangerous types of crashes and 40 head-on collisions in three months is too many.
-Below are summaries of the crashes of the seriously injured or fatally inured person who were not listed as in error of traveling in the wrong lane or crossing the center line.
-Of course all incident reports are not final and do not represent proof of fault of any driver.
+The bottom line is that head-on collisions are the most dangerous types of crashes and 40 head-on collisions in three months are too many.
+Below are summaries of the crashes of the seriously injured or fatally injured person who were not listed as in error of traveling in the wrong lane or crossing the centerline.
+Of course, all incident reports are not final and do not represent proof of fault of any driver.
 In each of these collisions as reported by the MSHP a vehicle crossed the center line and struck another vehicle head-on or in several instances, a driver was driving the wrong way on a highway and then struck another vehicle head-on.
 No information has been listed in many of these crashes as to why any vehicles crossed the center lines nor why some vehicles were traveling the wrong way.

 January 2019 Head-on Collision Summary

-January 3, 2019, Phelps County on US Highway 63: An 80 year-old Rolla man was injured when a Ford F250 driven by a 74 year-old Lenox, MO man veered into the path of his northbound Buick driven by a 80 year-old Rolla man.
+January 3, 2019, Phelps County on US Highway 63: An 80-year-old Rolla man was injured when a Ford F250 driven by a 74-year-old Lenox, MO man veered into the path of his northbound Buick driven by an 80-year-old Rolla man.

 February 2019 Head-on Collisions

-February 17, 2019, Adair County, Hwy 6: A 34 year-old Brashear, MO man was seriously injured along with his 10 year-old son when a 28 year-old Canton, MO man crossed the center line on icy highway and struck their Jeep head-on.
-The 28 year-old driver of the Ford truck was also seriously injured.
+February 17, 2019, Adair County, Hwy 6: A 34-year-old Brashear, MO man was seriously injured along with his 10-year-old son when a 28-year-old Canton, MO man crossed the center line on an icy highway and struck their Jeep head-on.
+The 28-year-old driver of the Ford truck was also seriously injured.

 March 2019 Head-on Collisions

-March 27, 2019, Christian County, US 6: A 67 year-old Reeds Spring, MO man was killed when a Chevy Impala crossed the median and struck his Harley Davidson motorcycle, two other motorcyclist were seriously injured as one was also hit head-on and another motorcyclist was struck by debris.
-The two seriously injured motorcyclists include a 70 year-old man and a 67 year-old man from Springfield, MO.
+March 27, 2019, Christian County, US 6: A 67-year-old Reeds Spring, MO man was killed when a Chevy Impala crossed the median and struck his Harley Davidson motorcycle, two other motorcyclists were seriously injured as one was also hit head-on and another motorcyclist was struck by debris.
+The two seriously injured motorcyclists include a 70-year-old man and a 67-year-old man from Springfield, MO.
 The driver of the Impala was also seriously injured.